Orangeburg the town, I’m sure, is lovely. Orangeburg pipes, however, are not.

 The other issue here is that DC’s tap water is both hard and high in chlorine.
 EPA guidelines say that tap water should have at least “detectable” amounts of chlorine in them for sanitation reasons.
 That means over 2 ppm.
 While I am totally in favor of coping with chlorine instead of, say, pseudomonas (Warning: graphic) or shigella, it still makes life difficult for someone who gets contact dermatitis from showering.
 I’ve tried everything, from reducing the number of baths I take, to hypoallergenic soap, to alternatives to soap, to just washing with plain water.
 Filtering helps for awhile, until the filter begins to reach the end of its life (about the three week mark).
 The worst part is that chlorine and chloramine concentrations tend to go up during cold weather, since the cold keeps them from breaking down as easily, so my problems are likely to get worse for the next few months.

-I remember when I worked for an environmental lab, an airport was trying out a new protocol for removing chlorine from their wastewater.
-They applies cartridges of ascorbic acid to their hydrants, and it worked well.
+I remember (back when I worked for an environmental lab) an airport that was trying out a new protocol for removing chlorine from their wastewater with some success.
+They applied cartridges of ascorbic acid to their hydrants, and it worked out pretty well for such a simple, low-tech solution.
 That form of vitamin C can be a little rough on the pH, however, so I’m hoping that sodium ascorbate will work just as well.
 I just need to work how how much I’d need per bath for water with a 4 ppm chlorine concentration, and hopefully I’ll be good.